Veykril/tlborm/src/macros/macro_rules.md

 ## Matching

-When a macro is invoked, the `macro_rules!` interpreter goes through the rules one by one, in declaration order.
+When a `macro_rules!` macro is invoked, the `macro_rules!` interpreter goes through the rules one by one, in declaration order.
 For each rule, it tries to match the contents of the input token tree against that rule's `matcher`.
 A matcher must match the *entirety* of the input to be considered a match.

 If the input matches the matcher, the invocation is replaced by the `expansion`; otherwise, the next rule is tried.
 If all rules fail to match, macro expansion fails with an error.